MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 During `/init_seal_key_load`, the wallet signs a PersonalMessage for the certificate and also signs the enclave public key as a commitment.
 This signature is included in the PTB passed to `seal_approve`.
 When Seal servers dry-run the transaction, `seal_approve` verifies:

 1. The wallet signature is valid over the enclave's public key.
-2. The key ID matches the enclave's object ID.
+2. The key ID is a fixed value of 0.
 3. The transaction sender matches the wallet public key.

 This proves that only the enclave (which has access to both keys) could have created a valid signed PTB.